The emergence of the universe: Summary

 It is important to emphasize that in this framework the cosmological constant does not primarily represent a classical energy density of spacetime, but rather the quantum weight of microscopic spacetime configurations.
 In a quantum-gravitational setting, a large cosmological constant corresponds to a large statistical weight assigned to certain microscopic geometries, rather than to a large macroscopic curvature.
 This shift in interpretation is crucial for understanding how Planckian vacuum energy generated by the wormhole web can coexist with an effectively vanishing cosmological constant in the emergent classical universe.
 More precisely, the relation $\Lambda \sim \mu_{\rm wh} A_\ast$ shows that the macroscopic cosmological constant is the statistical imprint of Planck--scale wormhole webs in the knitted spacetime.

-Above this dynamically generated Planck scale, we assume that the Coleman mechanism drives the ordinary cosmological constant to zero, converting the corresponding vacuum energy into matter degrees of freedom.
-The resulting effective higher-dimensional minisuperspace Hamiltonian, Eq.\ \rf{g2}, leads to a modified Friedmann equation.
+Above this dynamically generated Planck scale, we assume that the Coleman mechanism drives the ordinary cosmological constant to zero, converting the corresponding vacuum energy into matter degrees of freedom. \versionII{ Since the Coleman mechanism is expected to become effective at roughly the same scale at which the wormhole knitting occurs, the large cosmological constant generated by the knitting process may be rapidly relaxed.
+This raises the possibility that the associated inflationary expansion remains compatible with cosmological observations, although at present we do not know how to determine the corresponding e-folding number within the present framework.} The resulting effective higher-dimensional minisuperspace Hamiltonian, Eq.\ \rf{g2}, leads to a modified Friedmann equation.
 Compared to the standard Friedmann equation, it contains an additional term with coupling constant $g$, which admits an interpretation in terms of baby universes being absorbed into our Universe.
 This process induces a late-time accelerated expansion without the need for an explicit cosmological constant, which is assumed to vanish by the Coleman mechanism.
 We have argued that this late-time dynamics allows for a resolution of the observed $H_0$ tension.

-The resulting effective coupling is of order $g \approx 10^{-180} g_0$, where $g_0$ is the ``bare'' coupling constant before knitting.
+The resulting effective coupling is of order $g \approx \versionII{10^{-183}} g_0$, where $g_0$ is the ``bare'' coupling constant before knitting.
 This value is consistent with that required to fit cosmological observations, supporting the idea that the knitting mechanism can generate the observed smallness of $g$.

 The emergence of a macroscopic and effectively classical spacetime is governed by a phase transition controlled by the coupling $g$, which plays the role of an order parameter for the knitting mechanism.
 In the small--$g$ phase, the interaction between different universes is strongly suppressed, and the Universe evolves according to classical gravitational dynamics.